Garden Design With Trees- the Landscape Giant That Is Bonsai

 From ancient times as far back as 1000 BC comes the Land and Water Chinese Penjing style of bonsai that includes six elements:

 - Ikebana International, Washington DC Branch.
 Personal expression in flowers.
 IKEBANA is Japanese artistic flower arranging.
-A sisciplined art form involviong a living thing.
+A disciplined art form involving a living thing.
 Mankind can beomce closer to nature in this art. https://iichapter1.com/ Retrieved October 1, 2018.